Healthcare in Jamaica

 As long as you are either making contributions into the NHF or are prepared to pay fees upfront, expats are entitled to access public healthcare in Jamaica.

 However, since advanced public facilities are only in Kingston and Montego Bay, many visitors choose to invest in private health insurance.
-If you think that this would be a suitable option for you and your family before your move to Jamaica, we recommend Cigna.
-To make the whole process easier, you can build a customised plan and receive a free quote today.
+If you think that this would be a suitable option for you and your family before your move to Jamaica, check out our list of recommended healthcare providers.
+From there, you can request free quotes from whichever company suits your needs.

 Do I need health insurance in Jamaica?